 v) Abuse and neglect may occur in a family, a community or an institution.
 It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
 It may be an infliction of harm or a failure to prevent harm.

-Signed Rev Michael Jones (Chair of Church Council)
+Signed by REV JONATHAN HAIGH as Chair of Church Council